Relics associated with Buddha: Relics in Laos

 Pha That Luang is the most important national symbol of Laos.
-Buddhist missionaries from the Mauryan Empire are believed to have been sent by the Emperor Ashoka, including Bury Chan or Praya Chanthabury Pasithisak and five Arahata monks who brought a holy relic (believed to be the breast bone) of the Buddha to the stupa.
+Buddhist missionaries from the Mauryan Empire are believed to have been sent by the Emperor Ashoka, including Bury Chan or Praya Chanthabury Pasithisak and five Arhata monks who brought a holy relic (believed to be the breast bone) of the Buddha to the stupa.

 Relics in Malaysia

 In 2001, Mahindarama Buddhist Temple, located in George Town, became the first temple in Penang to house the relics of the Buddha.
 The two bone fragments of the Buddha had been presented to the temple's Chief Monk, Ven.
 E. Indaratana Maha Thera, while he was in India during the previous year.
 The relics are currently on display within the temple's main prayer hall.

 In 2012, a small portion of the Buddha's relics was presented by the Thai royal family to Wat Chetawan in Petaling Jaya, Selangor, as a token of goodwill of Thai Buddhists towards Malaysian Buddhists.
 The relics had been discovered in Uttar Pradesh, India in 1898, before being gifted by India's British authorities to Siam's King Chulalongkorn.

 Fa Yu Chan Si temples crystal pagoda contains relics from Gautama Buddha and other Buddhist masters.

 In conjunction with 24 hours Metta around the World 2013, a silver-golden casket containing Gautama Buddha's relics was brought by Ven.
 Dhammananda from Sri Lanka to be enshrined in Samadhi Vihara, Shah Alam.